 Discuss with your neighbour

 People are sometimes unaware that their activities are causing a nuisance.
-Ipswich City Council encourages all residents and business operators to talk to their neighbours first about nuisance problems and only make a complaint if the issue remains unresolved.
+Ipswich City Council encourages all residents to talk to their neighbours first about nuisance problems and only make a report if the issue remains unresolved.

 Before you proceed with lodging a complaint, please refer to the below question to see if Council is the appropriate contact for your issue.